kbleabres/rails_demo/README.md

     rails runner "require 'performance_test'; PerformanceTest.run"

 Now's a great chance to talk with your partner about the two approaches.
 What do you think of the difference in strategies?
 Do you prefer the more object oriented approach of fast_jsonapi or the declarative approach of jbuilder?
 What do you think of JSON::API vs the json that jbuilder produces?

-## Find additional performance issues

-We've deployed this application, sent some sample requests to it, and created a shared Scout account you can use.
-Login from [https://scoutapp.com/users/sign_in](https://scoutapp.com/users/sign_in) with the credentials:

-    - username: rails_demo@scoutapp.com
-    - password: password

-Browse through the results there, and then dive into any other performance issues you can identify.